Skip to main content

 The Descendants Gathering

-Watch the powerful moment when the descendants of Samuel Hall returned to the historic Hall plantation for the first time.
+Watch the powerful moment when the descendants of Samuel Hall visited the historic Hall plantation for the first time.

 Descendants of Samuel Hall Gathering - Watch on YouTube